maximusrome/Connect4AI/README.md

 The connect4Playground has various pieces of starter code that can be uncommented to play different games.
 (Human vs Human, Human vs AI, etc)

 Uncomment an existing game initialization or use the script above to create your own before running the file (see instructions above).

+## AI Agent Details

+### Heuristic Agent
+Uses a weighted scoring system to evaluate board positions and choose optimal moves based on immediate threats and opportunities.

+### Minimax with Alpha-Beta Pruning
+Uses the minimax algorithm with alpha-beta pruning to look ahead several moves and choose the optimal strategy.

+### Monte Carlo Tree Search (MCTS)
+Builds a search tree progressively by balancing exploration and exploitation to find the best move.

+### Deep Q-Network (DQN)
+A reinforcement learning agent trained through self-play to learn optimal Connect4 strategies.

+## Contributing

+This project demonstrates various AI algorithms for game playing.
+Feel free to experiment with different parameters, add new AI agents, or improve existing implementations.